joren485/blog/_posts/2022-09-18-github-pages-domain-takeover.md

 title:  "An in-depth guide to GitHub Pages domain takeovers"
 date:   "2022-09-18"
 author: "Joren Vrancken"
-lang: "en"
+lang: "en-us"
 ---

 [GitHub Pages](https://pages.github.com/) is a static content hosting service by GitHub.
 As it is free and integrates with GitHub repositories, it is a popular for hosting blogs, documentation and the like.
-By default, GitHub Pages content is hosted on `username.github.io`, but users can also conifgure their own domains to host content (e.g. this blog is hosted via GitHub Pages).
+By default, GitHub Pages content is hosted on `username.github.io`, but users can also configure their own domains to host content (e.g. this blog is hosted via GitHub Pages).

 As GitHub does not require users to verify ownership over the domains they use, domains configured for GitHub Pages are vulnerable to domain takeovers.
 This is common knowledge and has been well-documented (e.g. [can-i-take-over-xyz](https://github.com/EdOverflow/can-i-take-over-xyz/issues/37), [a HackerOne blog](https://www.hackerone.com/application-security/guide-subdomain-takeovers)).